About the Project

 This project will review and update the City of Ballarat’s local Heritage Policies to ensure they are robust and effective in managing and conserving heritage sites.

-The project will develop new Heritage Design Guidelines to make it easier for property owners, architects and developers to understand and follow heritage policies.
-These guidelines will encourage designs that honour and preserve our heritage.
+The project will develop new Heritage Guidelines to make it easier for property owners, architects and developers to understand and follow heritage policies.
+These guidelines will encourage designs that honour and conserve our heritage.

 Involving stakeholders and the community ensures that local experiences, knowledge, and values are incorporated into the heritage conservation efforts.